MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 ### Low-cost, near-instantaneous recovery

-In the event of accidental data loss or corruption, existing table clones can be leveraged to recover the table to its previous state.
+In the event of accidental data loss or corruption, existing table clones can be used to recover the table to its previous state.

 ### Data archival